-Heat flux was derived from the shallow temperature measurements using the empirical method of Hochstein and Bromley (2005).
-Their method provides total heat flux per m2, as the sum of convective and conductive vapour fluxes:
+Heat flux was derived using the empirical method of Hochstein and Bromley (2005), which provides total heat flux per m2, as the sum of both convective and conductive vapour fluxes:

-$$Qtot = \alpha \, (Zbp/Zo)^{-\beta} \tag{1}$$
+$$Qtot = \alpha (Zbp/Zo)^{-\beta}$$ (1)

-Where Qtot is the total heat flux (W m), Zbp is the depth to boiling, $\alpha$ (185W m) and $\beta$ (0.757) are empirically derived constants, and Zo is the unit for depth (1 m).
-If boiling was not reached at 1 m depth, it was estimated by extrapolation assuming a polynomial or power law relationship (whichever curve gave the best fit).
-Measurements with Zbp > 2 m were excluded to limit error from the extrapolation.
+Where Qtot is the total heat flux (W m^2), Zbp is the depth to boiling, α (185W m^2) and β (0.757) are empirically derived constants, and Zo is the unit for depth (1 m).
+If boiling was not reached at 1 m depth, it was estimated by extrapolation assuming a polynomial, or power law relationship (whichever gave the best fit).
+Measurements with Zbp > 2 m were excluded to limit extrapolation error.

-2.3 Method for Measurement of Heat Flux from Steaming Ground: Ohaaki, Rotokawa, White Island, Copahue and Reykjanes
+2.3 Method for Measurement of Heat Flux from Steaming Ground: Rotokawa, Ohaaki, Copahue, White Island, and Revkjanes

-Shallow temperature data from these areas were collected at a single depth (0.15 m), except Copahue (0.1 m).
-Details of the methods used for shallow temperature measurement in these areas is given in references (Table 1).
-This method does not give multi-measurement temperature profiles (as for Tauhara, Wairakei and Reporoa).
-However, measurements from these areas could be input to Equation 1 using the relation between depth to boiling point, and temperature at 0.1 m and 0.15 m.
-This relation was determined by regressing depth to boiling point depth on temperature at 0.15 and 0.10 m using profiles from Wairakei, Tauhara and Reporoa (n = 511)(Figure 2a and Figure 2c).
+Temperature data were collected at a single depth (0.15 m), except Copahue (0.1 m).
+Method details for shallow temperature measurements is given in references (Table 1).
+Note: Multi-measurement temperature profiles were not collected in these areas (as for Tauhara, Wairakei and Reporoa).
+However, measurements were input to Equation 1 using the relation between depth to boiling point, and temperature at 0.1 m and 0.15 m.
+This relation was determined by regression: depth to boiling point depth on temperature at 0.15 and 0.10 m using profiles from Wairakei, Tauhara and Reporoa (n = 511) (Figure 2a and Figure 2c).

-The regression uncertainty (scatter) increases with boiling point depth (Figure 2a and Figure 2c).
-At 2 m boiling point depth, the corresponding temperature at 0.15 m ( $23^{\circ}$ C)(Figure 2a) is equivalent to the ambient summer temperatures at Wairakei, Tauhara and Reporoa (daytime).
-Accordingly, only measurements with a derived depth to boiling point of <2 m were included.
+Regression uncertainty (scatter) increases with depth of boiling point (Figure 2a and Figure 2c).
+At 2 m boiling point depth, the corresponding temperature at $0.15 \text{ m} (23^{\circ}\text{C})$ (Figure 2a) is equal to the ambient summer temperatures at Wairakei, Tauhara and Reporoa (daytime).
+Accordingly, measurements with a derived depth to boiling point of >2 m were excluded.

-To quantify uncertainty for different ranges of shallow temperature, we separated the Tauhara, Wairakei and Reporce datasets into 5 °C intervals (between 40 - 100 °C), then linear regressed each interval.
-Temperature interval was plotted against standard error (SE) (Figure 2b and Figure 2d).
+Uncertainty for different ranges of shallow temperature was quantified by separating the Tauhara, Wairakei and Reporoa datasets into 5 $^{\circ}$ C intervals (between 40 - 100 $^{\circ}$ C).
+We then linear regressed each interval, and plotted temperature interval against standard error (SE) (Figure 2b and Figure 2d).